TanjaKec/datachallenge/content/day1/StatsConcepts/_index.en.markdown

 The variables can be one of two broad types:

--	**Attribute variables**: is a variable that has its outcomes described in terms of its characteristics or attributes.
+-	**Attribute variables**: are variables that have their outcomes described in terms of their characteristics or attributes.
   * gender
   * days in a week

 A common way of handling attribute data is to give it a numerical code.
-Hence, we often referred to them as coded variables.
+Hence, we often refer to them as coded variables.

--	**Measured variables**: is a variable that has its outcomes taken from a numerical scale; the resulting outcome is expressed in numerical terms.
+-	**Measured variables**: are  variables that have their outcomes taken from a numerical scale; the resulting outcome is expressed in numerical terms.
   * weight
   * age